SpiegelSoft/XamarinForms.Reactive.FSharp/README.md

             |> ObservableExtensions.disposeWith(this.PageDisposables)
             |> ignore
     override this.TearDownCommands() =
         // We set the observables and subscriptions up, so it is our responsibility to dispose of them.
-The Clear() method on the PageDisposable collection achieves this because of the use of DisposeWith in the SetUp method. this.PageDisposables.Clear()
+The Clear() method on the PageDisposable collection achieves this because of the use of disposeWith in the SetUpCommands method. this.PageDisposables.Clear()
     interface IRoutableViewModel with
         member __.HostScreen = host